Codefamily-developer/Codefamily_Website/README.md

 * Your code supports all the web browsers.
 * Do not spam.

-How to Contribute:
+## How to Contribute :
-Fork this Repository using the button at the top on right corner.
+* Fork this Repository using the button at the top on right corner.
-Clone your forked repository to your pc ( git clone "url from clone option".)
+* Clone your forked repository to your pc ( git clone "url from clone option".)
-Open the folder in the code editor of your choice and make the changes.
+* Open the folder in the code editor of your choice and make the changes.
-Stage the changes
+* Stage the changes
   git add .
-Commit the changes
+* Commit the changes
   git commit -m "Your commit message here”

-Push the changes to github
+* Push the changes to github
   git push

 Once you have successfully pushed the project, open GitHub and click on the dropdown next to Contribute and click on Open pull request.
 After that, write a message and a comment (optional).
 Then click on Create pull request.
-Create Pull Request
+## Create Pull Request
 At this point, you are ready to make a pull request to the original repository.
 Navigate to your forked repository, and press the “New pull request” button on your left-hand side of your Repo page.